LeisureLink/httpsig/README.md

 # httpsig

 httpsig is a go package with for [HTTP Signature](https://tools.ietf.org/html/draft-cavage-http-signatures-05).
-It also implements jwt as an anticipated [extension](https://tools.ietf.org/html/draft-cavage-http-signatures-05#appendix-B) to the standard.
+It also implements [extensions](https://tools.ietf.org/html/draft-cavage-http-signatures-05#appendix-B) to the standard, as LeisureLink uses an anticipated jwt extension.

 ## Usage